Information

 How much time does it take to administer the EARL?

 The answer to this question depends on the amount of information one has prior to conducting the assessment.
 We encourage users of the tool to gather as much information as possible that is relevant to child's antisocial behavior.
 In addition to other sources, information from case conferences, child and parent interviews, psychological reports, school assessments, standardized clinical measures should be considered.
-Once this is done, an assessment can be typically performed in about 10 to 20 minutes.
+Once this is done, an assessment can be typically performed in about 20-45 minutes.

 Who is qualified to use the EARLs?

 We state up front in each of the EARL manuals that the schemes are to be used only "by clinicians and professionals experienced in working with high-risk boys and/or girls under the age of twelve who have severe antisocial difficulties."
 With the requisite experience, each manual can be used successfully across a variety of domains and disciplines including children's mental health, child protection, medicine, education, law enforcement, community health, psychiatry, psychology and social work.
-Although not required, training from the authors is encouraged above and beyond a full reading and understanding of the manuals.
+Although not required, training is highly encouraged above and beyond a full reading and understanding of the manuals.

 What training is available?